luukvbaal/nnn.nvim/README.md

 		},
 		session = "",      -- or global/local/shared
 	},
+	auto_open = {
+		setup = nil,       -- or explorer/picker, auto open on setup function tabpage = nil,     -- or explorer/picker, auto open when opening new tabpage ft_ignore = {      -- dont auto open for these filetypes
+			"gitcommit",
+		}
+	},
+	auto_close = false,  -- close tabpage/nvim when nnn is last window
 	replace_netrw = nil, -- or explorer/picker
 	mappings = {},       -- table containing mappings, see below
 	windownav = {        -- window movement mappings to navigate out of nnn